 The CCAH is committed to advancing the school’s educational missions for our residents, professional DVM students and graduate students.
 Future advancements in animal health depend upon a qualified cadre of new veterinarians, veterinary specialists and veterinary scientists.
 By partnering with our donors and affiliate faculty, we’re able to support training and research opportunities for these up-and-coming professionals.

 Residents — those who undergo advanced training in a particular area — are the next generation of veterinary specialists who will care for the health of our pets.
 To be equipped for this important responsibility, residents engage in research to learn how to better identify, diagnose, treat and prevent animal diseases and conditions.

 The CCAH supports studies benefiting dogs, cats and small exotic pets through its competitive Residents Grants Program.
-The CCAH has supported more than 300 resident research projects over the past 25 years, which includes 16 grants in 2018-19 totaling almost $66,000.
+The CCAH has supported more than 300 resident research projects over the past 25 years, which includes 11 grants in 2019-20 totaling over $52,000.
 This is supported by gifts from donors, our companion animal memorial fund and a recently established resident grant endowment.

 Thanks to our donor funded grants, two cardiology residents recently won Resident Research Awards at the 2019 American College of Veterinary Internal Medicine (ACVIM) annual conference.
 These projects were funded through the CCAH resident research grants program.

 Second-year resident Dr. Weihow Hsue’s research project—“Reliability of Measuring of Left Atrial Size in Dogs with Subclinical Myxomatous Mitral Valve Disease”—may better guide veterinarians on evaluating and monitoring the disease’s severity, which will aid important treatment decisions and help assess prognosis.